5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Optimizing_CPU_Power_Management/README.md

 If you run CPUFriendFriend on a system with any other SMBIOS than the ones listed above, you will get an error similar to this:

 >FrequencyVectors not found in Mac-C3EC7CD22292981F.plist!

+### How it works
+Basically, the CPUFriendFriend script extracts the Frequency Vectors stored inside a plist file associated with the board-id of currently set SMBIOS and lets you modify them.
+CPUFriendFriend then generates a helper kext containing the modified Frequency Vectors and other settings.
+These are handed over to CPUFriend.kext which injects them into macOS on boot.

 ## Generating a `CpuFriendDataProvider.kext` with CPUFriendFriend